lrusso/AnyToMP4/README.md

 # Any to MP4

-Convert any video file to MP4 using JavaScript.
+Convert any video file to MP4 in JavaScript.

 ![alt screenshot](https://raw.githubusercontent.com/lrusso/AnyToMP4/main/AnyToMP4.png)